tek/polysemy-conc/packages/conc/readme.md

 # About

-This library provides [Polysemy] effects for using STM queues, MVars, signal handling and racing.
+This library provides [Polysemy] effects for using STM queues, MVars and racing.

 Please visit [Hackage] for documentation.